 Microsoft has finally announced its next version of Windows 10.
 While the codename remains the same as 19H2 Update but publicly it will be called Windows 10 November 2019 Update or Version 1909.

 Microsoft also confirmed the build number of Windows 10 Version 1909 to be 18363.418.
 This build is already available to Windows Insiders.
 If you are a Windows Insider, you should check for the latest updates and make sure you are on the specified build.
+Windows 10 Version 1909 is generally available for download and upgrade on November 12, 2019.

 Microsoft also announced that this update will be available as an optional update via Windows Update and will be generally available at the end of October 2019 or at the start of November 2019.